 This may include limiting the number of daily vehicle permits sold or the number of campsites available for reservations.
 You may notice that day use parking areas will not be as full and campsite may remain empty.

-We’re asking everyone to do their part to minimize the risk to yourself and others by following all provincial restrictions and public health advice, including physical distancing, only engaging in outdoor activities close to where you live and visiting your local provincial park.
+We’re asking everyone to do their part to minimize the risk to yourself and others by following all provincial restrictions and public health advice.